fbalicchia/graylog-plugin-backup-configuration/README.md

 At the moment there is a limitation that under restore folder there is only zip without any directory.

 * Under System-configuration press `Restore data button`.
+If something fails the system show the corresponding error

+Please note that the owner and group of zip file need to be the same of graylog server process.

 Getting started